 After the initial febrile phase, anorexia, weight loss, abdominal and joint pain, headache, backache, weakness, irritability, insomnia, depression, and emotional instability may occur.
 Constipation is usually pronounced.
 Splenomegaly appears, and lymph nodes may be slightly or moderately enlarged.
 Up to 50% of patients have hepatomegaly.

-Blood cultures should be obtained; growth may take > 7 days, so the laboratory should be notified of the suspicion of brucellosis.
+Blood cultures should be obtained; growth may take > 7 days, and subcultures using special media may need to be held for up to 3 to 4 wk, so the laboratory should be notified of the suspicion of brucellosis.

 Acute and convalescent sera should be obtained 3 wk apart.
 A 4-fold increase or an acute titer of 1:160 or higher is considered diagnostic, particularly if a history of exposure and characteristic clinical findings are present.
 The WBC count is normal or reduced with relative or absolute lymphocytosis during the acute phase.

 Pasteurization of milk helps prevent brucellosis.
 Cheese that is made from unpasteurized milk and is aged < 3 mo may be contaminated.
 People handling animals or carcasses likely to be infected should wear goggles and rubber gloves and protect skin breaks from exposure.
 Programs to detect infection in animals, eliminate infected animals, and vaccinate young seronegative cattle and swine are required in the US and in several other countries.
+There is no human vaccine; use of the animal vaccine in humans can cause infection.
 Immunity after human infection is short-lived, lasting about 2 yr.